NationalSecurityAgency/kmyth/tpm2/INSTALL.md

 ##### Running Kmyth Unit Tests

-1. In the `tpm2.0` directory run *make test* to build and run the tests.:
+1. In the `tpm2.0` directory run *make test* to build and run the tests.

 ### Running with TPM 2.0 Emulators